Skip to main content

 How much does ADHD medication cost with insurance?

-Insurance, Medicare, or Medicaid may not completely cover the cost of your prescription.
+Commercial insurance, Medicare, or Medicaid may not completely cover the cost of your prescription.
 The cost of ADHD medication with insurance will likely be higher before you reach your plan’s deductible.
 After you reach your deductible, your insurance will probably pay more or even completely cover the cost of your medication for the rest of the calendar year.

 Another factor that affects ADHD medication prices with insurance is your plan’s formulary.
 The formulary ranks drugs in a tier system.
 The higher the tier, the more you’ll pay for the drug.
-Generic medications are usually lower tier drugs and, therefore, have a lower copay or coinsurance.
+Generic medications are usually lower-tier drugs and, therefore, have a lower copay or coinsurance.
 Brand-name drugs are typically higher tier and more expensive.

 How much does ADHD medication cost without insurance?

 There are several types of FDA-approved drugs used for ADHD treatment.
 Each type of medication works a bit differently and has its own set of side effects.
-The cost of ADHD medication also varies depending on the type of drug and the prescribed dosage.
+The cost of ADHD medication varies depending on the type of drug and the prescribed dosage.
 Common drug classes used to treat ADHD include stimulants, non-stimulants, antidepressants, and other drugs used off-label.

 “Stimulants have shown promising results when treating individuals with ADHD,” explains Dr. McMahon.
 “Ritalin, Adderall, and Dexedrine are classified under this category.”
 Most stimulants are available in affordable generic versions and extended-release formulations.